Alig96/nzombies/README.md

 - Map Settings tool!
 	- Decide which weapons the random box can spawn
-	- Set a SoundCloud link to the song to play on Easter Egg
+	- Set a SoundCloud link to a song to play on finding an Easter Egg
-	- Decide starting weapon and points
+	- Decide starting weapon and starting amount of points

 - Better Zombie AI (Thanks Lolle!)
 	- Zombies can now jump